That Lady in Ermine: Plot

-In 1861, Countess Angelina (Betty Grable), ruler of Bergamo in North Italy near the Swiss border, marries Mario (Cesar Romero), a baron she has known since childhood.
-When the castle is threatened by Hungarian hussars led by Colonel Teglash (Douglas Fairbanks Jr.) on their wedding night, Mario flees.
+In 1861, Countess Angelina, ruler of Bergamo in North Italy near the Swiss border, marries Mario, a baron she has known since childhood.
+When the castle is threatened by Hungarian hussars led by Colonel Teglash on their wedding night, Mario flees.

 At midnight, the paintings in the ancestral gallery come to life, and their subjects ask Francesca, Angelina's great-great-great-great-grandmother who looks exactly like Countess Angelina, to save the castle just as she did in the 16th century.
 Through a spyglass, Francesca observes Teglash leading the advancing army and finds herself attracted to him.
 When he sees her portrait, Teglash is puzzled by the fact she is wearing an ermine coat but no shoes.

 Angelina greets Teglash, who flirts with her when he learns her bridegroom has escaped, but she makes it clear she respects her marriage vows and is concerned about her husband's safety.
 Angelina's servant Luigi, seeing how smitten the colonel is with his mistress, tells Teglash how three hundred years earlier, Francesca retained control of the castle when a tyrannical duke attempted to seize it.
 Via flashback, we see her, barefoot and in ermine, present herself to the duke and accompany him into his tent.
 After a period of time, Francesca departs, leaving the duke, with a dagger in his back, lying dead on his bed.
 Luigi tells the colonel that, according to rumor, she killed the duke because she feared she was falling in love with him.